ros2/rclc/rclc_parameter/README.md

 ## Callback

-When adding the parameter server to the executor, a callback can be configured.
-This callback will be executed on the following events:
+When adding the parameter server to the executor, a callback could to be configured.
+This callback would then be executed on the following events:
 - Parameter value change: Internal and external parameter set on existing parameters.
 - Parameter creation: External parameter set on unexisting parameter if `allow_undeclared_parameters` is set.
 - Parameter delete: External parameter delete on existing parameter.